Beautiful Darlingtonia

 Water: Low-mineral water (50 ppm or less).
 Keep media wet.

-Soil: One part peat moss, two parts perlite.
+Soil: Live sphagnum moss.
 No garden soil, compost, or fertilizer.

 Winter: Dormant.
 Mulch in USDA zones 6 or colder.